Entering the European market for chia seeds

 Tips:

-- Find out the Maximum Residue Levels (MRLs) for pesticides that are relevant for chia seeds.
-Search for “buckwheat and other pseudocereals” (code number 0500020).
-Note that European authorities do not use the code for oilseeds (0401000).
-A general default MRL of 0.01 mg/kg applies where a pesticide is not specifically mentioned.
+- Find out the Maximum Residue Levels (MRLs) for pesticides relevant to chia seeds.
+Search for ‘buckwheat and other pseudocereals’ (code number 0500020).
+European authorities do not use the code for oilseeds (0401000).
+A general default MRL of 0.01 mg/kg applies where no pesticide is specifically mentioned.

 - Reduce the amount of pesticides by applying integrated pest management (IPM) in your production.
-IPM is an agricultural pest control strategy that includes growing practices and management of chemicals to grow healthy crops and minimise the use of pesticides.
+IPM is an agricultural pest control strategy that includes growing practices and managing chemicals to grow healthy crops and minimise pesticide use.

-- Have your chia seeds pre-tested by a recognised laboratory, preferably the same laboratory as your client, to avoid differences in testing methods.
-Only use representative samples.
+- Have your chia seeds tested by a recognised laboratory to check that your product complies with EU standards.
+Only use representative samples, preferably from the same laboratory as your client to minimise differences in testing methods.

 - Stay up-to-date with regulations and legal requirements.
-EU regulations are constantly being updated.
-Maintain close contact with your buyers, because they have to follow the same rules and they can also keep you up-to-date.
+EU regulations are updated all the time.
+Stay in close contact with your buyers because they have to follow the same rules.

 Novel Food